cturra/mozilla-theme-revealjs/README.md

 Image borders
 -------------

 By default there are no borders around images.
-This is was designed for logos with transparent backgrounds (such as Firefox or Marketplace) to look their best.
+This was designed for logos with transparent backgrounds (such as Firefox or Marketplace) to look their best.
 If you want to have a border around your image, just call the `img_border` class:

     <img src="img/superAwesomeImageYo.png" class="img_border" />